iskenderunlu/Human-Maladies-Detection/README.md

 # Human-Maladies-Detection
-The project will become open source.
+The project has been shelved due to the project owner's privat reasons.